Why 2025 Looks Exciting

 K B Kachru, President, Hotel Association of India and Chairman, Radisson Hotel Group South Asia identifies leisure and business travel, weddings and events as the main drivers for the sector’s continued growth.
 “The demand outlook is healthy, supported by several factors such as enhanced infrastructure, including convention centres, roads, airports and rail that have improved connectivity; growth in Tier II and Tier III cities; India’s burgeoning middle-class taking more than three leisure trips in a year; and events like Maha Kumbh and the Coldplay concert, in addition to the demand for weddings and other events.”
 For the fiscal 2023-2024, he highlights, the branded and organised hotel sector in India closed with a nationwide occupancy of 67.5%, with a record high ADR of ₹8,055 and a RevPAR of ₹5,439, just short of the lifetime high achieved in 2007/08.
 Reportedly, the supply is expected to grow at a CAGR of 4.5-5%, lagging demand—and this will improve yields as well.

 The few and scattered clouds that could threaten an otherwise bright and shiny 2025 are perhaps the spread of HMPV, subdued GDP growth, the continued turmoil in the world and escalation of wars, points out Kachru.
-“India’s fundamentals and demographics are strong, and we are optimistic about maintaining the momentum in growth against all KPI like Occupancy, ADRs, RevPARs, signings and oppenings of hotels.
+“India’s fundamentals and demographics are strong, and we are optimistic about maintaining the momentum in growth against all KPI like Occupancy, ADRs, RevPARs, signings and openings of hotels.
 Location specific/hotel specific variations, however, are to be expected.”

 Indian hospitality is expected to see a 7-9% revenue growth in FY2025, over the 19% growth in FY2024, estimates ICRA.
 It is especially optimistic about domestic leisure travel, MICE demand, weddings and business in FY2025.
 In the face of stagnating inbound travel, domestic travel is expected to again take centre-stage this year, it predicts.